demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Block_High_Severity_Indicators_README.md

-Block Indicators with severity 5 or more
+Sends indicators imported from ACTI feeds with a severity rating of 5 or higher to your firewall to be blocked.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.